 Hail is one of the most severe phenomena often associated with thunderstorms.
 Many homeowners are no strangers to the costly harm it can do to homes, open structures, yards, and vehicles.
 While hail is a common occurrence across the United States, the states most susceptible to hail damage and related property damage insurance claims include Wisconsin, Colorado, Nebraska, Oklahoma, South Dakota, and North Dakota, according to MoneyGeek’s 2022 date on home insurance claims.

 Hail damage is one of the leading causes of property damage.
 Unfortunately for policyholders, insurers do not always deliver when it comes to covering losses due to hail.

 If you are a property owner, you may have experienced full or partial denial of coverage, delay in receiving compensation for a claim, or perhaps an offer that is too low.
-Our hail damage lawyers can help you navigate the complex world of insurance claim disputes and fight against insurance companies on your behalf.
+A hail damage lawyer at Wallace Law can help you navigate the complex world of insurance claim disputes and fight against insurance companies on your behalf.

 How Does Hail Cause Property Damage?

 Hail and high-speed winds are some of the biggest culprits behind property loss.
 Hail has the potential to significantly impair the exterior of your house, such as the roof, siding, shingles and gutters.
 In many cases, it can also cause destruction such as broken windows, roof leaks, and even structural damage.

 Hail around one inch in diameter or more may be enough to damage the roof of your property.
 Add high-speed winds, and hail can quickly lead to property losses amounting to thousands of dollars.
 About one in 20 insured homes file a property insurance claim annually, with 34.4 percent of homeowners citing wind and hail damage as the primary reason for damage to property.